Yikai-Liao/symusic/README.md

   * shift_pitch(offset: int)
   * shift_velocity(offset: int)
   * shift_time(offset: float)
-  * sort(key, reversse)
+  * sort(key, reverse)
 * You can operate each note just like you did before in python (like PrettyMidi)

 ## TODO

-Notice that this libaray is under development:
+Notice that this library is under development:

 * Writing back to midi files is currently not supported
 * Re-implement `filter_notes` and `Note Array`.